KashiCode/SimpleDBMS/README.md

 ### First time launch:
 - When launching the program you must first modify the launch.bat file.
-1. Replace the Python directory path with the path to the directory.
+1. Replace the Python directory path with where your python installation is located.
-2. Replace the Python script path with the path to the python script.
+2. Replace the Python script path with where your python script is saved.

 ```Batchfile
 #Path to Python directory can be found using directory.py.